awsdocs/aws-directory-service-admin-guide/doc_source/microsoftadbasestep3.md

    + Select the box next to the **AmazonSSMManagedInstanceCore** managed policy\.
 This policy provides the minimum permissions necessary to use the Systems Manager service\.
    + Select the box next to **AmazonSSMDirectoryServiceAccess** managed policy\.
 The policy provides the permissions to join instances to an Active Directory managed by AWS Directory Service\.

-   For information about these managed policies and other policies you can attach to an IAM instance profile for Systems Manager, see [Create an IAM Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.
-For information about managed policies, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.
+   For information about these managed policies and other policies you can attach to an IAM instance profile for Systems Manager, see [Create an IAM instance profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.
+For information about managed policies, see [AWS Managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 1. Choose **Next: Tags**\.